jared-richard-clarke/student/geometry/notes/mat3.md

 ## Transformation of a Vector

-Adding scaled versions of the new basis vectors.
+The sum of the scaled versions of the basis vectors: i-hat and j-hat.

 $$x' = ax + cy$$